Wild Ducks Flying Backward

-Wild Ducks Flying Backward is a book by Tom Robbins, published on August 30, 2005.
-It is a collection of poems, short stories, essays, reviews, and other brief writings from Robbins' career.
-The stories were collected from Robbins' work in magazines such as Esquire, Playboy, The New York Times, and elsewhere.
+Wild Ducks Flying Backward: The Short Writings of Tom Robbins is a book by Tom Robbins, published in 2005 by Bantam Books.
+This collection of poems, short stories, essays, reviews, and other brief writings span almost 40 years of Robbins' career.
+The stories were collected from his work in magazines such as Esquire, Playboy, The New York Times, and elsewhere.

+Table of Contents

+Periodical and date of first publication indicated where applicable, provided in Wild Ducks Flying Backwards.